-Your SPX9m has seven mode control buttons and nine numbered camera buttons which allow easy access to all modes of operation.
+Your DPX9m has seven mode control buttons and nine numbered "camera" buttons which allow easy access to all modes of operation.
 The seven mode buttons on the left are used to control monitor display operations and VCR playback.
 An LED below each button will light when the unit is in the mode corresponding to that button.
-Following is a summary of each button's function and the SPX9m operating modes.
+Note that live camera display modes do not affect multiplex recording.
+Following is a summary of each button's function and the DPX9m operating modes.